 5. Terrorism cover

 The policy covers any damage to the house and/or its contents due to terrorist activities.
-The terrorism cover might be inbuilt in the policy or can be taken as an extension by paying an additional premium.
+The terrorism cover might be inbuilt into the policy or can be taken as an extension by paying an additional premium.

 6. Coverage extensions